ppp-kohe/autogui/README.md

 ### Logging exceptions

-The created window sets an unchaught exception-handler for displaying the exception in the logging list.
+The created window sets an uncaught exception-handler for displaying the exception in the logging list.
 Also [`GuiLogManager.get().logError(e)`](https://www.autogui.org/docs/apidocs/latest/org.autogui/org/autogui/base/log/GuiLogManager.html#logError(java.lang.Throwable)) can explicitly display the given exception.
 The displayed exception becomes an item in the logging list with expandable stack-traces.